jsinge97/challengepostcrawler/README.md

-# Challengepost Crawler
+# Challengepost Crawler || Dev Post Crawler

-#### Scrape your challenge post submissions site for easy table assignments
+#### Scrape your challenge/dev post submissions site for easy table assignments

 How to install: